omar-diab/DL-Project-One/README.md

 After selecting the best optimizer / learning rate / scheduler combination, the notebook launches the final longer training run.

-Purpose:
+**Purpose**

 - move beyond regularization and study training dynamics directly,
 - identify which optimizer family works best for the strong combined pipeline,
-- understand the effect of scheduler choice on convergence and final accuracy.
+- understand how scheduler choice affects convergence and final accuracy.

-This notebook completes the project by turning the strongest regularized setup into a fully tuned training pipeline.
+This notebook completes the project by turning the strongest regularized setup into a more fully tuned training pipeline.

 ---

 ## Key Reported Results from Saved Notebook Outputs

-Since the repository contains multiple stages and some later notebooks rerun related ideas under different conditions, results belong to their own notebook contexts.
-The tables below summarize **reported outputs saved inside the notebooks**.
+Since the repository contains multiple stages and some later notebooks revisit related ideas under slightly different conditions, results belong to their own notebook contexts.
+The tables below summarize the **reported outputs saved inside the notebooks**.

 ---